IRSS-UBC/Exepy/README.md

 * **Effortless Distribution:** Share your Python applications with anyone, even users without Python installed.
 Exepy handles all dependencies for you.
 * **Offline Compatibility:** Your packaged executables can be configured to work without needing an active internet connection, as all required libraries can be bundled within.
-* **Unrestricted Use:** Exepy's public domain license (the Unlicense) allows you to copy, modify, and distribute your packaged projects for both personal and commercial purposes without limitations.
+* **Unrestricted Use:** Exepy's permissive licensing (MIT) allows you to copy, modify, and distribute your packaged projects for both personal and commercial purposes with minimal limitations.

 **Getting Started**